A simple gauge can be used to check the tread depth. If the tread depth has decreased below the minimum permitted, the tires must be replaced.

 Possible reasons:

-- front suspension elements worn or damaged, suspension incorrectly adjusted.
+- the front suspension components are worn or damaged, the suspension is not adjusted correctly.

 1. Check the condition of the tread pattern and the degree of wear.
 Uneven tire wear indicates poor wheel balance or poor suspension adjustment.

-2. Inspect tires for cuts, punctures, stuck nails or other sharp objects.
-If there is an air leak, first of all, check the reliability of the chamber valve.
+2. Inspect the tires for cuts, punctures, stuck nails or other sharp objects.
+If there is an air leak, first check the reliability of the chamber valve.

 3. If it is OK, check the tire surface for punctures by applying soapy water to the tire surface.
-The air leak will show itself as bubbles.
+An air leak will show up as bubbles.

-4. Check your tire pressure regularly with an accurate gauge.
+4. Check your tire pressure regularly using an accurate gauge.